Last Updated on 23/07/2023

 So far I’ve unsubscribed from a bunch of retailers’ and apps’ newsletters.
 They’re always shouting sale! discount! one-time offer!, but really: sales are always on everywhere nowadays.
 I’ll wait until I actually want or need something, and then hunt around for the best price and discount code myself.

-How do you keep up with your digital clutter?
+How do you keep up with your digital decluttering?
 Are you subscribed to a lot of marketing emails?